 Primary Heart Tumors

-Tumors that originate in the heart are called primary heart tumors.
-These are
+- Tumors that originate in the heart are called primary heart tumors.
+These are very rare.

-They may develop in any of the heart tissues and may be
+- Primary heart tumors may develop in any of the heart tissues.

 Secondary Heart Tumors

-Secondary heart tumors are those that originate in other parts of the body -- most often, the lungs, breasts, blood or skin -- and spread (metastasize) to the heart.
-These are
+- Secondary heart tumors are those that originate in other parts of the body — most often the lungs, breasts, blood or skin — and spread (metastasize) to the heart.

 - Secondary heart tumors are 30 to 40 times more common than primary heart tumors, but are still rare.

-- About 75 percent of those with malignant melanoma (a form of cancer that often arises in the skin) will see it spread to the heart.
+- Cancer metastasizes to the heart in about 10 percent of lung or breast cancer cases, and about 75 percent of malignant melanoma cases (a form of cancer that often arises in the skin).

 Relationship Between Heart Disease and Cancer